SymfonyCasts/vue/sfcasts/ep2/cart-loading-quantity.md

 Next, up in the template, Vue makes it beautifully simple: `v-model="quantity"`.

 Thanks Vue!
 Now, when the input changes, the `quantity` data will change.
-And actually, to be a bit fancier, I'll say `v-model.number`.
+And hmm, to be a bit fancier, I'll say `v-model.number`.

-That cool trick will convert the string input into a `Number` type. *Now* we can use this below: instead of `quantity: 1`, we want `quantity: this.quantity`.
+That cool trick will convert the string input value into a `Number` type. *Now* we can use this below: instead of `quantity: 1`, we want `quantity: this.quantity`.

 Head back to the browser.
 Nice!
 A moment ago, the `input` was *blank*. *Now*, it starts at 1.
 Increase this to 3.
-We currently have 12 items in the cart, hit "Add to Cart", refresh and... woo!
+We currently have 12 items in the cart.
+Hit "Add to Cart", refresh and... woo!
 15!

-Ok: the last missing piece is the product color.
+Ok: the last missing piece is the product *color*.
 Well, *this* product doesn't come in multiple colors, so it's finished.
 But if you click "Furniture" and then the inflatable sofa, this *does* come in multiple colors.
 Next: we need to grab the selected color and send *that* in the Ajax call.
 And you know what else?
 Whenever we hit "Add to Cart", I'm tried of the header not updating until we refresh.
-Let's *also* fix that... which is a bit interesting because that is *outside* of our Vue component.
+Let's *also* fix that... which is a bit interesting because it lives *outside* of our Vue component.